spm/spm-docs/docs/reference/docs/spm.dcm.estimate.md

 * **Estimation type** (choose from the menu)
 Full + BMR: Estimates the full (first) model for each subject then uses Bayesian Model Reduction (BMR) to rapidly infer the evidence / parameters for any subsequent nested models.
-Full + BMR PEB: Iteratively estimates the full (first) model for each subject, then sets the priors on eacheach parameter to the group mean (from a PEB model)then re-estimates.
+Full + BMR PEB: Iteratively estimates the full (first) model for each subject, then sets the priors on each parameter to the group mean (from a PEB model) then re-estimates.
 This improves estimation by overcoming local optima, but takes longer.
 Full: Estimates all models individually.
 Provided for backward compatibility.
 None: Creates a group level DCM file without performing estimation